 Alexandra joined Watsi on December 28th, 2015.
-Four years ago, Alexandra became the 2132nd member to automatically support a new Watsi patient every month.
-Since then, 3,869 more people have become monthly donors!
-Alexandra's most recent donation traveled 8,500 miles to support Naomi, a single mother-of-three from Kenya, to fund a surgery to remove her gallstones.
+Five years ago, Alexandra joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Alexandra's most recent donation traveled 8,500 miles to support Omar, a fifth grade student from Kenya, to fund foot surgery so he can walk like his friends.